npm/node-semver/README.md

         Identifier to be used to prefix premajor, preminor, prepatch or prerelease version increments.

+-n <identifier number base>
+        This is the number base to be used for the prerelease identifier.
+Zero-based or one-based.

 -l --loose
         Interpret versions and ranges loosely

 -c --coerce
         Coerce a string into SemVer if possible
         (does not imply --loose)

 Program exits successfully if any valid version satisfies all supplied ranges, and prints all satisfying versions.